HGVSnomenclature/VarNomen/_recommendations/uncertain.md

 *	insertion
 	:	The basic format to describe insertions that have not been fully characterised, i.e. the inserted sequence and/or the insertion break point has not been sequenced, is: **g.(last-normal\_first-normal)ins(first-inserted_last-inserted)**.
 The description of the site of the insertion, g.(last-normal\_first-normal), gives the range of uncertainty of its position.
 When the insertion site is not known, e.g. when an assay only detects an additional copy of a sequence, the suggestion is to describe the insertion site as "g.?\_?".
 For the inserted sequence follow the standard recommendations, i.e. try to describe it as precise as possible, including regions of uncertainty.
 A possible description might then be like g.?\_?insNC\_000023.10:(12345\_23456)\_(34567\_45678).

+* * *

 #### RNA

 *	r.?
-	:	used to indicate that an affect on the RNA level is expected but that it is not possible to give a reliable prediction of the consequences
+	:	used to indicate that an effect on the RNA level is expected but that it is not possible to give a reliable prediction of the consequences
 *	r.spl
-	:	frequently used (not an official HGVS recommendation) to indicate that it is **very likely** that splicing is affected (RNA not analysed).
+	:	frequently used to indicate that it is **very likely** that splicing is affected (RNA not analysed).
 The format is used for variants changing the +1, +2, -2 and -1 position of an intron, i.e. affecting the GT splice donor and AG splice acceptor site (excl.
 GT to GC and GC to GT variants)
 *	r.(spl?)
 	:	frequently used to indicate that splicing **might** be affected (RNA not analysed).
-The format is used for variants in the first or last nucleotide of an exon, the +3 to +5 intron position (splice donor site) and variants generating a new AG-dinucleotide close to the normal splice acceptor site (AG).
+The format is used for variants in the first or last nucleotide of an exon, the +3 to +5 intron position (splice donor site) and variants generating a new AG-dinucleotide directly upstream of the splice acceptor site (AG).
 *	r.(?)
 	:	frequently used to indicate that RNA was not analysed but that no changes on the RNA level are expected other then those simply derived from the change at the DNA level.
-Alternatively the predicted consequence at the RNA level can be described, e.g. r.(306g>t)
+Alternatively the predicted consequence at the RNA level can be described, e.g. r.(306g>u)

+* * *

 #### protein

 *	p.?
 	:	used to indicate that an effect on the protein level is expected but that it is not possible to give a reliable prediction of the consequences
 *	p.(?)
-	:	frequently used to indicate that no changes on the protein level are expected other then those simply derived from the change at the DNA level.
+	:	used to indicate that no changes on the protein level are expected other then those simply derived from the change at the DNA level.
 Alternatively the predicted consequence at the protein level can be described, e.g. p.(Arg2371Ser)

-* * *